Are first impressions really that important?

 Personal validation doesn’t end with having a portfolio.
 If you want to prove you are the best person for the job, you’ll need to show that coding isn’t just something you do on the weekend.
 Show your potential employer that you are engaged and serious about being an asset to their company.

-For example: If you’ve built any websites or collaborated on a project with someone, ask your client or fellow developer write a .
+For example: If you’ve built any websites or collaborated on a project with someone, ask your client or fellow developer write a recommendation for you on LinkedIn.
 This helps show your potential employer that your coding experience was so successful that your client/colleague will vouch for you.
 Make an effort to find those you have worked for who can give you a solid endorsement, not a friend or family member who can’t really endorse your skills.